 It IS possible, in fact, with a formula and system, to achieve rapid loan growth and grow net interest margin AT THE SAME TIME, and do it while working exclusively with the best A+ quality credits in your market.
 It is possible…I’ve seen it happen hundreds of times now, in good economies and bad.
 In big banks and small.
 In urban markets and rural.
 Against “big bank” competition and in markets without the big-name banks.

 For those struggling to fight through a world dominated by Lie #1 and #2, the “cure” most banks seek out is sales training.
 As if it is penicillin to eradicate all sales problems.
 But the problem isn’t a sales training problem.

 That’s not why your lenders are afraid to call on the marquis customers in your market—the ones you REALLY want in your bank, who’ll pay for value, who will bring with them more marquis customers…

 That’s not why your people sit in the office fiddling with busy work, waiting for the next deal to walk in the door, instead of getting out and hunting.

-That’s not why your lenders are better at selling you on the need to take a deal at a rate you don’t like than they are at selling the customer on the added value you bring to the deal (and why paying a higher rate for the added value is actually the best deal for them).
+That’s not why your lenders are better at selling you on the need to make a deal at a rate you don’t like than they are at selling the customer on the added value you bring to the deal (and why paying a higher rate for the added value is actually the best deal for them).

-The fact is that, when I speak to a group of bank CEOs and ask who’s done sales training…and who’s happy with the results, not one hand goes up.
+The fact is that when I speak to a group of bank CEOs and ask who’s done sales training…and who’s happy with the results, not one hand goes up.
 Ever.
 Sales training is a Band-Aid-over-cancer approach.
 You don’t have a sales training problem – you have a confidence problem.
 Until you stop telling the lie and deal with the real problem, the problem will persist.